MajickTek/hesperus2/README.md

 Add better Quake1/GoldSrc support (instructions for Hammer are in notes/hesperus - hammer.txt)

+Add self-updating system in java to update Shipwreck (the editor) and download new versions of the tools (?).

 See more TODO stuff (engine- and tool-related) in notes/hesperus - todo.txt